DaniilZinoviev/Random-Background-Color/README.md

 # Color button

-My repository which contain very simple button which generate random background color Also this is my first commit to github :)
+My repository which contains simple button that generate random background color on click.

+Also this is my first commit to github :)